 Care For Corey

-Corey has a long road ahead of her which will be very costly.
+Corey has a long road ahead of her which is very costly.
 Her family is fundraising to hire private therapists to replace what Insurance will not approve.
-They are also raising funds to purchase the Physical therapy tools and machines that will assist Corey to regain her strength to stand and eventually walk again.
-Corey’s family can not financially provide for the therapy Insurance has denied her.
 Their goal is to raise money to purchase the therapy tools and expertise that will assure Corey the optimum opportunity to regain the life she once dreamed of.
 Your assistance is greatly appreciated!